CoreyFedde/capstone-front-ember/README.md

 Technologies used:
 HTML, CSS, Ember
+Ember is a frontend framework similar to Angular.
+It focuses on components and routing views through changing the url, but not loading seperate pages.

 General Approach:
 My approach to the frontend of this project was to build out a basic client with